 A. Some conference phones are analog and will require a phone service (and a cord) before you are able to send and receive calls.
 Others can be used with VoIP to WiFi networks to place and receive calls through programs such as Skype and Facetime.

-Q. In addition to conference calling, can these be used like a regular phone to place and receive calls?
+Q. In addition to conference calling, can these be used as a regular phone to place and receive calls?

 A. So long as you have phone service, a conference phone that works with an analog line should function much like a regular phone and with largely the same features.